This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 How Do You Make A Trap For A Leprechaun

-There’s really no right or wrong way to make your trap.
+There’s really no right or wrong way for kids to make their trap.
 The end goal is to catch the leprechaun but you can do it with an elaborate setup or something quick and easy.
-If you’re going to make one though, here are a few supplies you may find useful…
+If you’re making your own trap, here are a few craft supplies you may find useful…

 - Green construction Paper